 - Organizational Skills

-In the field of public relations, professionals often manage several client accounts, organize multiple events, or oversee a team of public relations specialists.
-Students acquire strong organizational skills by completing projects or managing teams working toward a common goal.
+Public relations professionals often manage several client accounts, organize multiple events, and oversee a team of public relations specialists.
+Students acquire strong organizational skills by completing individual and group projects.

 - Public Speaking